Singapore says citizens participate in Syria conflict

 A female Singaporean is also believed to have gone to Syria with her husband and two teenage children.
 Several others, including Abdul Basheer Abdul Kader, Zakaria Rosdan and Khairul Sofri Osman, were stopped before they could leave, Teo added.

-The United States has urged countries in Europe and elsewhere to do more to keep their citizens from travelling to Syria to fight.
+The United States has urged countries in Europe and elsewhere to do more to keep their citizens from traveling to Syria to fight.

 Teo compared the current Syria crisis to the Soviet-Afghan war in the 1980s, which drew thousands of foreign fighters and led to the creation of Al-Qaeda.